zebnat/morpho-dimension/README.md

 This is a React Single Page Application that integrates with `macrojuegos.com` API and delivers some extra community features.

+## Upcoming Features

+You can have a look at the [Morpho D. Web Page project](https://github.com/zebnat/morpho-dimension/projects/1) and see what we will implement in the future.

 ## History

 Daniel (Zebnat), creator of [danieldev.es](https://danieldev.es/en/) is also the main maintainer and developer of Morpho Dimension.
 He was employed by Panaworld for 8 years as a FullStack Developer, Product Owner and SEO, working mainly on [macrojuegos.com](https://www.macrojuegos.com/) and taking care of community members.